A-Angelov048/A-Angelov048/README.md

 ## Glad to see you here!

 I'm Alex from Bulgaria, and I'm currently studying the full path of JavaScript at 🎓 Software University.
 I really like learning JS, and I have an interest in learning other languages like Python, C#, TypeScript, and various frameworks.
-I also possess skills such as attention to details, teamwork, organization, effective communication, precision, and quick adaptation to new software.
+I also bring skills such as attention to detail, teamwork, organization, effective communication, precision, and the ability to quickly adapt to new software.
 My goal is to become a software engineer in the near future, working as a Full Stack Dev, Front-end Dev, or in some aspect of Frontend Development.

 <br>

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/5c/8f/08/5c8f08b5fe55e12baae6fc54e46c343a.gif" width="400" height="250" />

-- 🔭 I’m currently working on something cool!
+- 🔭 I’m currently working on my project Furniture-shop!
-- 🌱 I’m currently learning Node.JS, ExpressJS, MongoDB and Angular.
+- 🌱 I’m currently learning something new.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: alexander.angelov123@gmail.com
 - 👀 I’m interested in technologies, cars, sports and etc.
-- ⚡ Cool fact for me — I'm working as a furniture designer.
+- ⚡ Cool fact for me — I'm working as a furniture constructor.
 Feel free to ask anything!

 ### GitHub Stats